LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 ## Setup React JS application

 This tutorial uses a [demo app](https://github.com/LoginRadius/engineering-blog-samples/tree/master/React/react_auth_demo) based on the Create React App (CRA) boilerplate.
-For instructions on how to create a React App, refer the following [docs](https://reactjs.org/docs/create-a-new-react-app.html).
+For instructions on how to create a React App, refer to the following [docs](https://reactjs.org/docs/create-a-new-react-app.html).

-The React Demo Application mentioned here will display the User Profile data if login process is completed successfully.
+The React Demo Application mentioned here will display the User Profile data if the login process is completed successfully.

 After setting up the boilerplate: